Blog

 On Koroviev Street, another charming spot offers outside seating and a menu built for walkers: a robust pastry set, a hot drink, and a brisk dialogue about the next stop, as swans drift by and a bubble rises from cups in the morning light.

-lucia’s corner café delivers a reliable routine: tartelettes, a light sourdough loaf, and a hearty soup, with open hours that make it easy to slip in between errands; the scene has been intertwined with the area’s historical vibe since the late Soviet era, according to a news source.
+lucia’s corner café delivers a reliable routine: tartelettes, a light sourdough loaf, and a hearty soup, with open hours that make it easy to slip in between errands; the scene has been intertwined with the area’s historical vibe since the late Soviet era, according to a notizie source.

 Weather can flip quickly, so check conditions before you head out; if rain closes the courtyard, move to a sheltered room which still looks onto the water, where you can meet a couple of friends and swap notes about the city’s history and outside spaces.